peterzhukovsky/ukb_transdiagnostic/README.md

 https://github.com/SarahMorgan/Morphometric_Similarity_SZ/blob/master/Gene_analyses.md

 d) plots the results (specifically the pairwise connectivity loadings contributing to the latent PLS variables) using matrices and chord plots ("wheel-like" graphs).
-Note that we rearranged the chort plots to order the ICs according to the Yeo network.
+Note that we rearranged the chort plots ordering the ICs according to the Yeo network they best match with.

 e) compares PLS results between MDD- and ANX- using Pearson's correlations.